9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 match :: Regex -> ByteString -> Maybe [ByteString]
 ```

 Things seem to be in order.
-Now let\'s try some compilation and
+Now let's try some compilation and
 matching.
 First, something easy:

 ``` screen